Alex Mitrevski profile picture

 Hochschule Bonn-Rhein-Sieg

-Since the end of 2020, I am a half-time research associate in the MigrAVE project, funded by the German Federal Ministry of Education and Research.
-In this project, I lead the development of a robot assistant for treatment of children who have been diagnosed with Autism Spectrum Disorder (ASD), where our target group includes children who may come from a family with a migration background.
-In contrast to some of my other projects, this one has a stronger focus on social robotics and is considerably more interdisciplinary.
+Between the end of 2020 and 2023, I worked as a half-time research associate in the MigrAVE project, funded by the German Federal Ministry of Education and Research.
+In this project, I was leading the development of a robot assistant for treatment of children who have been diagnosed with Autism Spectrum Disorder (ASD), where our target group included children who may come from a family with a migration background.
+In contrast to some of my other projects, this one had a stronger focus on social robotics and was considerably more interdisciplinary; particularly the interdisciplinarity has been quite useful for expanding my research focus to aspects dealing with human-robot collaboration, and concretely robot personalisation.

-Since the beginning of 2020, I work as a half-time research associate in the Bonn-Aachen International Center for Information Technology (b-it).
-In particular, I am an assistant to the b-it director at Hochschule Bonn-Rhein-Sieg, such that my colleagues and I manage and organise the Master of Autonomous Systems program.
-My position is a good mixture of administrative duties and research activities primarily related to my PhD project.
-Some of my activities in this position include:
+Between the beginning of 2020 and October 2023, I worked as a half-time research associate in the Bonn-Aachen International Center for Information Technology (b-it).
+In particular, I was an assistant to the b-it director at Hochschule Bonn-Rhein-Sieg, such that my colleagues and I managed and organised the Master of Autonomous Systems program.
+My position was a good mixture of administrative duties and research activities primarily related to my PhD project.
+Some of my activities in this position included:

-Since roughly the summer of 2017, I am part of the b-it-bots@Home team at Hochschule Bonn-Rhein-Sieg (I was team co-leader until February 2019, but had to step down for a few months due to time constraints, although I continued again in September 2019).
-I focus on various aspects in the team, but my primary activities are knowledge engineering and system integration.
-There is an overlap of what I do in the team and my PhD.
+Since roughly the summer of 2017 roughly until I completed my PhD, I was part of the b-it-bots@Home team at Hochschule Bonn-Rhein-Sieg (I was team co-leader until February 2019, but had to step down for a few months due to time constraints, although I continued again in September 2019).
+I was focusing on various aspects in the team, but my primary activities were knowledge engineering and system integration.
+There was an overlap of what I was doing in the team and my PhD.

 At the beginning of 2018, we acquired a Toyota HSR robot, such that I oversee most of the activities with this robot.
-For a while, I was trying to work with our old Care-O-bot 3 as well, but unfortunately that one got broken and is now out of order.
+For a while, I was trying to work with our old Care-O-bot 3 as well, but unfortunately that one got broken.

-I get to contribute to various open-source projects here, particularly:
+I have developed and contributed to various open-source projects here, particularly:

 ROPOD (2017-2020)